jundis/CWSlack-SlashCommands/README.md

 5. Set the URL to https://domain.tld/cwslack.php
 6. Set Method to GET
 7. Copy the token
-8. Set a name, icon, and autocomplete text if wanted.
+8. Set a name, icon, and auto complete text if wanted.
 9. Modify the config.php file with your companies values and timezone.
 Full configuration info below.
 10. Test it in Slack!